Skip to main content

 Paths Law Firm

-Russell A. Fracassa has 25 years experience working exclusively for seniors and their families with Medicaid, Veteran’s Benefits, Estate Planning, and Asset Protection Planning.
-He was an accountant and as an attorney he has been an active member of numerous and varied professional organizations, as well as a frequent speaker.
+Rusty Fracassa has more than 30 years experience working exclusively for seniors and their families with Medicaid, Veteran’s Benefits, Estate Planning, and Asset Protection Planning.
+He was an accountant and tax attorney before focusing on more sophisticated estate and asset protection planning.
+A decade ago, he took a 3 year sabbatical, living in China as a Christian missionary followed by working as a senior adult pastor.
+As an attorney he has been an active member of numerous and varied professional organizations, as well as a frequent speaker to professionals and the community.

 Jeffrey Glogower's Profile